If you come across a plant that looks like this…do not plant it right away.

 The specimen at left is the root ball of a Mammoth™ mum I purchased at a grocery store recently.
 Mammoth mums are a newish variety out of the University of Minnesota that reach a size of 3 feet tall and 5 feet wide by the end of their second season.
 I’ve had visions of a row of Mammoth mums along one side of my driveway for a couple of years but have never found them in the stores in spring — which is when this variety is best planted.
 So, when I saw the grocery store had Mammoth mums — and at a pretty good price — I bought one with the idea of trying it in a back garden before investing in a row of them.

 After buying the plant, I got involved in a rather mammoth move of my college-age daughter, which required two trips to Chicago within two weeks of each other and way more stairs than I want to count.
 (Note to self: Discourage young adult child from renting fourth-floor walk-up apartment, unless professional movers or strong men are involved.)
 As a result, the plant sat in my holding area for longer than it should have.
 The root ball was probably bad enough when I bought it, but after two additional weeks in the pot, even with regular watering, it was a tight, dry mess and clearly needed some work before planting.
-I’m not sure that this is the official method for loosening a super tight root ball, but it’s what I’ve done in the past.
+I’m not sure that this is the official method for loosening a super tight root-bound plant, but it’s what I’ve done in the past.

 After removing the plant from the pot, I set it in a wheelbarrow with water up to the top of its dirt.
 I added a little fish emulsion and let it sit for about 30 minutes.
 Longer probably would have been better.
 While the root ball soaked, I dug a hole wider and slightly deeper than the plant and its dirt.
 With the root ball thoroughly sodden, I ripped the tight half-inch or so of roots from the bottom and discarded the clump.
 Then I plucked at the roots that were left, pulling as many out and away from the plant core as possible.
 After this root pruning, I planted the mum, firmed dirt around it and poured some of the fish emulsion water in the area.